MrBeast and Salesforce launch $1M Super Bowl puzzle challenge

 This Super Bowl puzzle offers more than just a chance to win.
 It also reshapes perceptions of what an ad can be.
 Instead of a passive interruption, the Salesforce–MrBeast commercial morphs into an interactive event that can be replayed, dissected, and re‑engaged as often as slow‑motion sports replays.
 That creates repeat touchpoints for the Salesforce brand far beyond the initial 30‑second window.

 From a digital‑marketing standpoint, the experiment proves that embedding a real‑time, logic‑based experience inside a mass‑audience broadcast can spike not only views but also dwell time, collaboration, and conversation.
-Marketers in 2026 are closely watching how long the average user spends on the microsite, how frequently people send test messages to Slackbot, and how communities organize themselves to break the code.
+Marketers in 2026 are closely watching how long the average user spends on the microsite, how frequently people send test messages to Slackbot, and how communities organise themselves to break the code.
 Those metrics will likely inform future campaigns blending influencer‑led challenges with AI‑assisted user support.

 For MrBeast’s own brand, the project doubles as proof that his audience will follow him even into “hardcore puzzle‑solving” mode.
 After years of giving away cars, homes, and island vacations, launching a one‑winner‑only, code‑driven, high‑stakes mystery stretches his format into new territory.
-Fans who help crack the challenge benefit from social capital being known as part of the solving community even if they don’t personally walk away with the prize.
+Fans who help crack the challenge benefit from social capital, being known as part of the solving community even if they don’t personally walk away with the prize.

 How You Can Equip Yourself to Tackle Similar Puzzles